-Topical Interferon Alpha-2b research and development expenses for three month periods ended October 31, 2013 and 2012 totalled \$114,000 and \$413,000, respectively.
-Beginning in June 2012, the Company initiated a downsizing of the staff in the Saskatoon laboratory and in addition postponed the completion of any work necessary to resolve MHRA approval conditions associated with the Company's Phase III clinical trial application filing.
-Under the terms of this conditional approval, the Company must submit additional details for approval by the MHRA before proceeding with the Phase III trial in the event the Company wishes to potentially extend the shelf life of its product beyond that which was stipulated in its clinical trial application.
+Topical Interferon Alpha-2b research and development expenses for the three and six-month periods ended January 31, 2014 totalled \$123,000 and \$238,000, respectively (\$99,000 and \$512,000 respectively for the three and six-month periods ended January 31, 2013).
+Beginning in June 2012, the Company initiated a downsizing of the staff in the Saskatoon laboratory.
 The Company further downsized staffing levels at its Saskatoon laboratory in October 2012, including a decision that resulted in the closure of the Saskatoon laboratory at the end of November 2012.
 Costs associated with the downsizing were charged in fiscal 2013.
-The Company has now focused ongoing activities with respect to its Topical Interferon Alpha-2b program to sourcing and qualifying alternative interferon alpha-2b raw material samples, strengthening the BiPhasixTM patent portfolio and finding suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs.
+The Company has now limited ongoing activities with respect to its Topical Interferon Alpha-2b program to sourcing and qualifying alternative interferon alpha-2b raw material samples, strengthening the BiphasixTM patent portfolio and finding suitable strategic partner(s) who would be willing to license or acquire the product and support any remaining development costs.